MattiaToffolo/Time-Series-Forecasting-K-Nearest-Neighbors/README.md

 ## Possible Extensions

-- Replace standard deviation with asymmetric risk measures (VaR, CVaR, EVaR) — more appropriate for financial loss quantification
+- Replace standard deviation with asymmetric risk measures such as VaR, CVaR or EVaR, which penalise downside risk rather than symmetric deviation
-- Extend the nearest-neighbour search to multiple correlated stocks for cross-company pattern matching
+- Extend the nearest-neighbour search across multiple correlated stocks, to find historical analogues that may not exist in a single company's record
-- Benchmark against classical time-series models (ARIMA) or deep learning approaches (LSTM, Transformer)
+- Benchmark against ARIMA models or recurrent neural networks such as LSTM

 ## Academic Context

-Master's dissertation — *Scienze Statistiche ed Economiche* (Statistics and Data Science track), University of Milano-Bicocca.
+Master's dissertation in Statistics and Data Science, University of Milano-Bicocca.

 Full title: *"The KNN Algorithm for Financial Time Series: a New Python Implementation"*